 M/V Catalyst is a historic 12-guest yacht with a warm wood interior that takes guests back to a time when craftsmanship was the rule, not the exception.
 She has decades-old varnished wood paneling, heavy beamed ceilings and glowing mahogany trim and furniture.
 The slow pulse of her original 1932 Washington Diesel engine, the only one like it in the world, makes the Catalyst a living creature, with a strong iron heart.
 The pace of a Catalyst cruise is relaxed and unhurried, but the original excitement of exploration and discovery remains on board.
 Catalyst’s welcoming and nurturing spirit continues to inspire those who find sanctuary aboard her as a lifetime of memories are created.

 In this detailed review of the Catalyst, find the complete small ship description with deck plans and photo gallery along with a dedicated Catalyst Ship Review written by our founder and president.
 Our small ship experts have been aboard the Catalyst firsthand.
-Please read our Catalyst review below then contact our experts to compare the Catalyst with other small cruise ships and yachts offering Pacific Northwest cruises, Alaska cruises, plus private charter cruises everywhere she sails.
+Please read our Catalyst review below then contact our experts to compare the Catalyst with other small cruise ships offering Pacific Northwest cruises and private charter cruises everywhere she sails.
 Catalyst is also one of our small ships to Alaska, providing Alaska yacht charters.

 Choose a cruise aboard the Catalyst for a boat and crew with lots of character.
 The historic wooden vessel has been thoughtfully restored, true to her 1930s heritage.
 Refurbishments in 2013 included: rebuilt bulwarks on the starboard and stern; a rebuilt stern; Port Oxford cedar beams to strengthen her frame; a Cabin 5 redesign; and a “stern lift” to put the steering gear below decks and arrange a more comfortable sitting area on the back deck.

 Unique to Catalyst is her ability to be quiet, equipped with electrical systems that enable up to 12 hours at anchor without running a generator.
 Guests can further enjoy the sounds of whales blowing in the distance, thrushes singing in the surrounding forest, sea turtles breathing in the nights’ cove, or water cascading down nearby cliff faces.
 Catalyst’s experienced crew and thoughtful itineraries make each departure a truly authentic nature cruise.